Skip to main content

 The Daubert Standard, Military Trials, and the EPPA

-In 1975, federal judges were given more discretion about the admissibility of evidence under the new "Federal Rules of Evidence."
-This means a judge could allow a jury to consider polygraph results even if they didn't pass the Frye Test.
+In 1975, federal judges were given more discretion about the admissibility of evidence under the new Federal Rules of Evidence.
+This meant a judge could allow a jury to consider polygraph results even if they didn't pass the Frye Test.

 In the 1998 case of U.S. v.
 Scheffer, the U.S. Supreme Court ruled that polygraph tests didn't have to be admitted as evidence in military trials.
 President George H.W.
-Bush had banned the admission of polygraph evidence from military trials in 1991, citing their unreliability.
+Bush banned the admission of polygraph evidence from military trials in 1991, citing their unreliability.
 However, polygraph evidence was not banned outright.
-Daubert grants judges the right to determine whether polygraph evidence can be used, so it's generally up to the judge.
+Daubert grants judges the right to determine whether polygraph evidence can be used, so in general it's up to the judge.

-The polygraph has also been used to pre-screen job applicants or to test employees to measure their truthfulness about such issues as drug use or theft.
-In 1988, Congress passed the Employee Polygraph Protection Act (EPPA), which prohibits employers from using polygraph evidence to pre-screen employees, test current employees, as the basis for disciplining or firing employees.
-However, EPPA doesn't apply to government workers.
+The polygraph has also been used to pre-screen job applicants or to test employees to measure their truthfulness on issues like drug use or theft.
+In 1988, Congress passed the Employee Polygraph Protection Act (EPPA).
+That law prohibits employers from using polygraph evidence to:

 Was this helpful?